maist98/Storytelling-w-Data-Fork/Final Project Part II.md

 ## Feedback and Changes

 Though the feedback was positive, I think it was too positive and people focused too much on the aesthetics rather than the content.
 I did like the feedback from Person #3 though, since it was more detailed than the others.
 I particularly enjoyed that Person #3 noticed the ominous mood I set in the opening title of the project.
-However, I do want to make the following changes:
+Lastly, I received feedback from Part I that I should try to highlight the impact.
+Thus, I want to make the following changes:

 * Change the population chart to people per McDonald's instead of McDonald's per person.
 I think the latter doesn't really mean anything
 * Change the area chart to square miles per McDonald's instead of McDonald's per square mile.
 Like above, the latter doesn't really calculate into something that is easy to contextualize
 * Invert the trio charts to go from greatest to least to show that Pittsburgh is on the bottom
-* Reformat the order of the charts to go from geography -> why McDonald's
+* Reformat the order of the charts so that it goes from Intro -> significance -> geography -> call to action
 * This also implies I need to add another map below the National chloropleth for Pittsburgh
 * Though people felt I had enough data, I do want to incorporate a little more data, preferably from sources and not visualizations